planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for RagMe AI.
+This section guides you through submitting a bug report for Maestro Knowledge.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 #### Before Submitting A Bug Report